After completing this lesson, you'll be able to:

 Here's what the dialog will look like if you use Google:

 Before running the translation, set the Rejected Feature Handling workspace parameter to Continue Translation.
-We need to do this because some of the cultural spaces don't have an address associated with them, so our translation will stop when the Geocoder rejects these features.
-To do this, in the Navigator Pane > Workspace Parameters > Translation > Rejected Feature Handling > Continue Translation.
+We need to do this because some cultural spaces don't have an address, so our translation will stop when the Geocoder rejects them.
+To do this, in the Navigator Pane > Workspace Parameters > Log and Troubleshoot > Rejected Feature Handling > Continue Translation.
 After running the translation, you will see the points in Visual Preview.

 Run the workspace and inspect the results.